StarkStrom-Driverless/fse_pb_bsp_doc/spi/README.md

-The following example shows how to use the spi interface.
+This example demonstrates how to use the SPI interface.

 ```c
 SS_HANDLE_INIT(ss_spi_init(1, 1000000));
 ```

-The function `ss_spi_init` initialsies a spi peripharel.
+The function `ss_spi_init` initializes an SPI peripheral.
-For this, it takes the id of the peripharel (in this case SPI1) and the baudrate for transfering data.
+It takes the peripheral ID (in this case, SPI1) and the desired baud rate for data transfer.

 ---